East German passport

 The East German passport was issued to citizens of the former German Democratic Republic (commonly known as East Germany) for international travel.
-Since the reunification of Germany in October 1990, all German citizens have been issued German passports.
+Since the reunification of Germany in October 1990, all once-citizens of the former East have been issued all-German passports.

 Overview

 According to a Washington Post report in 1989, only 25% of East Germans were passport holders.
+This is a comparable statistic to the proportion of U.S. citizens in possession of a passport in 2007.

-According to an East German passport law in 1957, East German citizens needed a exit visa from GDR to travel abroad, including West Germany and West Berlin.
+According to an East German passport law in 1957, East German citizens needed an exit visa from the GDR to travel abroad, including West Germany and West Berlin.
 The penalty for making an unauthorized journey outside East Germany was imprisonment.

 Once they returned from their travels, the passports needed to be turned in.

 Types of passports

 There were at least four types of passports: alien, service, standard, and diplomatic.

 While standard passports were blue in color, alien and service passports were in different shades of green.
 Diplomatic passports were in red.

 Languages

 East German passports contained text in German, French, English, and Russian.
 English, however, was omitted from the passport after a revision in or around 1988.